BriantOliveira/Personal-Notebook/ds.md

 **Unsupervised Learning** - Analyze the dataset patterns of the dataset without any labels. \(Without you being the architech of the data\)

+* Looking for patterns in your data
+* Looking for clusters in your data

 **Supervised Learning - **This type of learning is a little different from Unsupervised.
 It assumes that you know something about your data , so you would classify your data.

+* You provide labels for data
+* Labeling new data
+* Training data/ Test data